 Before admittance into the class, participants must complete a health questionnaire.
 This helps us determine if they have been ill or have had any signs of illness (fever, cough, breathing difficulties/shortness of breath, or other symptoms) within the last 24 hours, travelled outside of Canada within the previous 14 days or been in contact with someone who is ill.
 (Source Government of Canada https://ca.thrive.health/covid19/en) Participants with pre-existing conditions (e.g., allergies causing sneezing) are discouraged from attending training; this helps participants in the course feel secure.

 We require that students and instructors wear face masks during the entire class.
-Though this is slightly inconvenient, it gives people confidence that they will remain safe while spending a day in a room with other people.
+While this is slightly inconvenient, it gives people confidence that they will remain safe while spending a day in a room with other people.

 We ask participants to use hand sanitizer on arrival and wash their hands regularly throughout the day and at the end of the class.
 Washrooms are situated close to the classrooms.